Seagrass: Overview

 Seagrasses profoundly influence the physical, chemical, and biological environments of coastal waters.
 Though seagrasses provide invaluable ecosystem services by acting as breeding and nursery ground for a variety of organisms and promote commercial fisheries, many aspects of their physiology are not well investigated.
+There are 26 species of seagrasses in North American coastal waters.
 Several studies have indicated that seagrass habitat is declining worldwide.
 Ten seagrass species are at elevated risk of extinction (14% of all seagrass species) with three species qualifying as endangered.
 Seagrass loss and degradation of seagrass biodiversity will have serious repercussions for marine biodiversity and the human population that depends upon the resources and ecosystem services that seagrasses provide.

 Seagrasses form important coastal ecosystems.
 The worldwide endangering of these sea meadows, which provide food and habitat for many marine species, prompts the need for protection and understanding of these valuable resources.

 Evolution

 Around 140 million years ago, seagrasses evolved from early monocots which succeeded in conquering the marine environment.
 Monocots are grass and grass-like flowering plants (angiosperms), the seeds of which typically contain only one embryonic leaf or cotyledon.

 Terrestrial plants evolved perhaps as early as 450 million years ago from a group of green algae.
 Seagrasses then evolved from terrestrial plants which migrated back into the ocean.
 Between about 70 million and 100 million years ago, three independent seagrass lineages (Hydrocharitaceae, Cymodoceaceae complex, and Zosteraceae) evolved from a single lineage of the monocotyledonous flowering plants.

 Other plants that colonised the sea, such as salt marsh plants, mangroves, and marine algae, have more diverse evolutionary lineages.
 In spite of their low species diversity, seagrasses have succeeded in colonising the continental shelves of all continents except Antarctica.

-Recent sequencing of the genomes of Zostera marina and Zostera muelleri has given a better understanding of angiosperm adaption to the sea.
+Recent sequencing of the genomes of Zostera marina and Zostera muelleri has given a better understanding of angiosperm adaptation to the sea.
 During the evolutionary step back to the ocean, different genes have been lost (e.g., stomatal genes) or have been reduced (e.g., genes involved in the synthesis of terpenoids) and others have been regained, such as in genes involved in sulfation.

-Genome information has shown further that adaption to the marine habitat was accomplished by radical changes in cell wall composition.
+Genome information has shown further that adaptation to the marine habitat was accomplished by radical changes in cell wall composition.
 However the cell walls of seagrasses are not well understood.
-In addition to the ancestral traits of land plants one would expect habitat-driven adaption process to the new environment characterized by multiple abiotic (high amounts of salt) and biotic (different seagrass grazers and bacterial colonization) stressors.
+In addition to the ancestral traits of land plants one would expect habitat-driven adaptation process to the new environment characterized by multiple abiotic (high amounts of salt) and biotic (different seagrass grazers and bacterial colonization) stressors.
 The cell walls of seagrasses seem intricate combinations of features known from both angiosperm land plants and marine macroalgae with new structural elements.